syncliteio/SyncLiteLoggerJavaExtended/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

-## 2. DuckDB Device :
+## 2. DuckDB :

-DuckDB device supports all database SQL operations (as supported by SQLite wire protocol) and performs transactional logging of all the DDL and DML operations performed by the application.
-It empowers developers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.
+DuckDB device supports all SQL operations, performs transactional logging of all the DDL and DML operations performed by the application.
+It empowersdevelopers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.

 ### Java
 ```